LINEZOLID- linezolid tablet, film coated

 HIGHLIGHTS OF PRESCRIBING INFORMATION

-These highlights do not include all the information needed to use linezolid tablets safely and effectively.
-See full prescribing information for linezolid tablets.
+These highlights do not include all the information needed to use linezolid safely and effectively.
+See full prescribing information for linezolid.

 Initial U.S. Approval: 2000

 Linezolid is an oxazolidinone-class antibacterial indicated in adults and children for the treatment of the following infections caused by susceptible Gram-positive bacteria: Nosocomial pneumonia (1.1); Community-acquired pneumonia (1.2); Complicated skin and skin structure infections, including diabetic foot infections, without concomitant osteomyelitis (1.3); Uncomplicated skin and skin structure infections (1.4); Vancomycin-resistant Enterococcus faecium infections.
 (1.5)

 To reduce the development of drug-resistant bacteria and maintain the effectiveness of linezolid formulations and other antibacterial drugs, linezolid should be used only to treat or prevent infections that are proven or strongly suspected to be caused by bacteria.
 (1.7)

 DOSAGE AND ADMINISTRATION

 WARNINGS AND PRECAUTIONS

 Most common adverse reactions (>5% of adult and/or pediatric patients treated with linezolid) include: diarrhea, vomiting, headache, nausea, and anemia.
 (6)

 To report SUSPECTED ADVERSE REACTIONS, contact Greenstone LLC Professional Information Services at 1-800-438-1985 or FDA at 1-800-FDA-1088 or www.fda.gov/medwatch.